pydio/pydio-doc-admin-guide/1_installation_guides/7_upgrades_and_updates.md

 - Go to **Backend > Upgrade**
 - Click on `Check now`
-- If there is any update avaiable it appears.
+- If there is any update available, it appears in the list.
 - If more than one version is available, select the version you want
 - The application automatically upgrades, following these steps:
    - Download the selected binary